 1973 | Communication Center Established

-United has long been a leader and innovator in the application of new technologies to theological education and to the mission of the United Methodist Church.
+United has long been a leader and innovator in the application of new technologies to Christian theological seminary and to the mission of the United Methodist Church.
 From the early-sixties through the mid-seventies United’s efforts were largely focused on acquainting and preparing its students in religious programming and production techniques for television.
 Courses were added to the curriculum that stressed the significance of television as a powerful medium to communicate the church’s message.
 Changes in television technology in the 1970s, including improved quality and scalable equipment, combined with the success of United’s existing media curriculum, enabled the seminary to create a Communication Center in 1973.
 With the new Communication Center, United further developed its own television production studio and hired new faculty with interest and skills in the application of television and related media to classroom teaching and learning.

 1975 | North Central Association of Colleges and Universities Accreditation